valentinchelle/valentinchelle.github.io/_posts/2019-09-29-Ai-counter-depression.markdown

 ### 2. Emotion Prediction

 The emotion prediction tries to predict the emotion of the next message of a user by considering the emotions of the few past messages of this user.
 This is an indicator of the user's mood on the short term.
+Here are a few examples of what the system is supposed to give us for the given past emotions.

 <table>
 	<tr>